 Cerebral palsy affects movement and posture and is caused by brain damage before, during, or after birth.
-The brain damage underlying CP cannot be reversed and produces life-long disabilities.
+The brain damage underlying cerebral palsy cannot be reversed and produces lifelong disabilities.
 Despite remarkable medical advances, the incidence of cerebral palsy has not decreased, with one out of 500 children being afflicted with the disorder.

-Treatment of cerebral palsy varies with the age of patients and many options are available.
-It is important for parents and patients to consult with their treatment team, which includes a physical therapist, pediatrician, rehabilitation medicine specialist, neurologist, neurosurgeon and orthopedic surgeon.
+Treatment of cerebral palsy varies with the age of the patient and many options are available.
+It is important for parents and patients to consult with their treatment team, which may include a physical therapist, pediatrician, rehabilitation specialist, neurologist, neurosurgeon and orthopedic surgeon.

 Spasticity refers to increased tone, or tension, in a muscle.
 Normally, muscles must have enough tone to maintain posture or movement against the force of gravity while at the same time providing flexibility and speed of movement.